 The Women's Group of LCiGB, an informal association, continues to bring together in fellowship, worship and prayer women from many parts of the world.
-In 2013 the Women's Group organised the annual retreat for women, giving participants an opportunity to use their varied creative gifts as a means of connecting with and responding to God in different ways.
+The Women's Group organises annual retreats for women, giving participants an opportunity to use their varied creative gifts as a means of connecting with and responding to God in different ways.